heroku/cli/packages/heroku-container-registry/readme.md

 heroku docker:start
 ```

 Now check it out!
-While the server is running, open a new terminal:
+While the server is running, open a new terminal
+and ensure that it has a correct `$DOCKER_HOST`:

 ```
 docker ps
 ```

-(ensures this terminal has a correct `$DOCKER_HOST`)
+Then open your running app:

 ```
 heroku docker:open